llcheesell/field-lock/README.md

 - Keypad pops up automatically when you interact with the lock screen
 - Smooth keypad shake animation on wrong passcode
 - Unused screen space is filled with black so the wallpaper covers the entire monitor
+- Move the mouse to reveal a gear button for entering the settings dialog

 ## Requirements